Install and upgrade Azure Backup Server

 Handling subscription states

-- A Deprovisioned subscription loses functionality for the period that it is deprovisioned.
+- A Deprovisioned subscription loses functionality for the period that it's deprovisioned.
 On turning Active, the product functionality of backup/restore is revived.
 The backup data on the local disk also can be retrieved if it was kept with a sufficiently large retention period.
 However, the backup data in Azure is irretrievably lost once the subscription enters the Deprovisioned state.

 If Microsoft Azure Backup server fails with errors during the setup phase (or backup or restore), refer to this error codes document for more information.
-You can also refer to Azure Backup related FAQs

 You can use these articles to gain a deeper understanding of workload protection using Microsoft Azure Backup server.